dglai/WSDM2022-Challenge/index.md

 We are expecting an approach that works well on large-scale temporal graphs in general.
 In this challenge, we expect a single model that works well on two kinds of data simultaneously:

 * Dataset A: a dynamic event graph with entities as nodes and events as edges.
-* Dataset B: a user-item graph with users and items as nodes and various interactions as edges.
+* Dataset B: a user-item graph with 626,675 users and 677,370 items as nodes and 8,278,431 interactions as edges with 14 edge types.

 The task will be predicting whether an edge of a given type will exist between two given nodes before a given timestamp.